SORMAS-Foundation/SORMAS-Docker/README.md

 **JSON_LOGGING** Change the output of sormas server.log to JSON format

-**PROMETHEUS_SERVERS** One or more ip-addresses from prometheus monitoring servers (to scrape metrics from payara) seperated by spaces.
-If you don't have one, just leave it at 127.0.0.1

 ### NGINX (experimental)
 If you choose to use the nginx with built in certbot, use the docker-compose_nginx.yml.<br>
 Please note this is still in experimental state und not tested in production.